OlhaSvezhentseva/uni-pro2-bk-tree/README.md

 # Demo
 To run demo version of the program use  `small_derewo.txt`.
  It contains 10 already cleaned words.
-Call it from the root folder (so that bk_folder is a subfolder then)
+Call it from the root folder (so that bk_program is a subfolder then)

     `python -m main --file small_derewo.txt`